mathisdt/bibleserver-scraper/README.md

 `java -jar bibleserver-scraper-1.0.0-SNAPSHOT.jar /home/username/bibles`

 It will show you on the standard output what it does.
-If all goes well, it will create five MySword bible modules (ELB, LUT, SLT, NLB and KJV) and a LaTeX source file for the translation comparison (more below).
+If all goes well, it will create four MySword bible modules (ELB, LUT, NLB and KJV) and a LaTeX source file for the translation comparison (more below).

 ## MySword Bible modules

-You have to copy the resulting files to your device, either by mailing them to yourself or via Android Debug Bridge:
+You have to copy the resulting files to your device, either by mailing them to yourself or via [Android Debug Bridge](https://developer.android.com/studio/command-line/adb):

 `adb push *.mybible /storage/emulated/0/mysword/bibles`